 At 30940 Hawthorne Boulevard in Rancho Palos Verdes — the city’s central civic campus, accessible from Hawthorne Blvd. and the surrounding Peninsula arterials.

-From 5:30 PM to 9:00 PM each year.
+In the evening each year.
 The tree is lit during the evening program.

 Yes — the tree lighting, snow play, sledding, cocoa, crafts, and pop-up shop activities are all complimentary.